-On behalf of the Faculty of Science, University of Peradeniya, I welcome you to the largest and the best science faculty in Sri Lanka which offers an academically sound, technologically advanced and socially conducive learning environment with a wealth of resources to the study of science.
-People of our country have made a great investment in your education.
-I request you to make use of this opportunity so that you and our country will benefit from the investment.
-Your undergraduate programmes leading to the degree of M.Sc. runs for three to four years.
-They have been designed to teach basic and applied sciences together with comprehensive skill development components.
-Academic staff members of the faculty are globally, regionally and nationally renowned, highly accomplished scientists with international collaborations.
-Industrial training component included in most of the four year degree programmes is conducted for about four months at the leading industries in the country.
-Faculty has some of the best teaching and research laboratories with "state of the art" technology.
-At the end of the programme you should not only be a science graduate equipped with knowledge and skills but one who possesses necessary attitudes to be a kind, caring and compassionate human being.
-You should abide by the University rules and the law of the country.
-Your predecessors by their commitment and hard work have brought fame and pride to this Faculty locally as well as globally.
-I hope you too would work towards achieving similar or even better standards and keep the Peradeniya University flag flying.
-Enjoy your stay in the faculty.
+On behalf of the Faculty of Science, University of Peradeniya, I welcome you to the Faculty which offers an academically sound, technologically advanced and socially conducive learning environment with a wealth of resources to the study of science.
+Citizens of our country have made a great investment for your education, and therefore, it is your duty to make use of the opportunity being selected to the Faculty, to contribute to the advancement of the country.
+The undergraduate programmes offered by the Faculty of Science lead to the B.Sc. degree of either three or four year duration, which are designed to provide knowledge on both basic and applied sciences, together with comprehensive skills development components.
+Students admitted to the Faculty are privileged to acquire knowledge from academic staff members, who are globally, regionally and nationally renowned, highly accomplished scientists with international collaborations.
+Additionally, industrial training component included in most of the four year degree programmes provide hands-on experience in industrial setting, enhancing job opportunities.
+On the other hand, the Faculty is equipped with research laboratories with "state of the art" instruments for its students to obtain excellent research experience.
+At the end of the programme, you will not only be a science graduate with knowledge, but also possess necessary attitudes to be a kind, caring and compassionate human being.
+Consequently, the graduates of the Faculty easily find employment after the B.Sc. degree or take the route of pursuing education towards advanced degrees.
+Your predecessors, by their commitment and hard work, have brought fame and pride to this Faculty locally as well as globally.
+I hope you too would work towards achieving similar or even better standards and keep the flag of the University of Peradeniya flying high.
+I am certain that you enjoy your stay in the Faculty.

-Professor Saluka Kodituwakku, Dean Faculty of Science, University of Peradeniya
+Professor Saluka Kodituwakku, Dean Faculty of Science, University of Peradeniya Email : deansci@pdn.ac.lk

-Email : deansci@pdn.ac.lk Tel : 081-239 4404 Fax : 081-238 8018
+Tel : 081-239 4404 Fax : 081-238 8018